Conversational Italian: 5 Steps to Suave Speaking Skills

-I’m not kidding—there’s a real benefit to responding to characters on TV shows or in movies.
+I’m not kidding—there’s a real benefit to responding to characters on TV shows and movies.

-Or, if you’re not ready to formulate replies, try just repeating what’s being said.
-Choose a character, echo their dialogue, pretend you’re conversing with the other characters.
+Or, if you’re not ready to formulate replies, just try repeating what’s being said.
+Choose a character, echo their dialogue and pretend you’re conversing with the other characters.
 It’ll give you practice in the fine art of speaking and responding.

-Of course, it’s even better when your conversation partner actually talks back.
-Find language learners or native speakers like yourself to chat with!
+Of course, it’s even better when your conversation partner actually talks back!

 Tandem is a language exchange site that offers speakers a chance to connect and speak Italian any time they have a few minutes to spare.

-Native speakers from across Italy are available, so if you’re interested in learning a particular dialect or hearing about a certain area, choose a partner who’ll be happy to share those things with you.
+Native speakers from across Italy are available, so if you’re interested in learning a particular dialect or culture, choose a partner who’ll be happy to share those things with you.

-Message, chat or talk using this free service and to help get your conversational skills moving!
+Message, chat and talk using this free service and get your conversational skills moving!

-This is a spot to find language partners from across the globe.
-Not all are native speakers but there are enough options that if you’d prefer authentic conversation, you’ll be able to find one.
+This is a great place to find language partners from across the globe.
+Granted, not all of them are native speakers, but there are enough options that if you prefer authentic conversation, you’ll likely find it.

-Member profiles indicate their particulars, including their preferred method of conversing.
-Some want to Skype or chat while others are available for face-to-face conversational practice.
+Member profiles often indicate details like their preferred method of conversation.
+Some want to Skype or chat, while others would rather have face-to-face conversational practice.

-You can also try this Skype option.
-Cinzia lives in Italy and will chat with you about all things Italian, as well as help grow your conversational skills in a lively, friendly manner.
+The owner and teacher of this site, Cinzia, lives in Italy and will chat with you (over Skype) about all things Italian.
+Of course, she’ll also help you grow your conversational skills in a lively, friendly manner.

-So to gain conversational fluency in Italian the biggest thing you’ve got to do is speak!
-A lot.
-As often as possible.
+To gain conversational fluency in Italian, the biggest thing you have to do is speak a lot and as often as possible.

 Your conversations will become more involved, less superficial and definitely more interesting as your skill set grows.